 Accepted in ACM ASSETS

-Through interviews with 21 blind or low-vision participants, this study examines how people use GenAI tools for self-presentation, navigation, and professional tasks.
+Blind and low vision (BLV) individuals use Generative AI (GenAI) tools to interpret and manage visual content in their daily lives.
+While such tools can enhance the accessibility of visual content and so enable greater user independence, they also introduce complex challenges around visual privacy.
+This work investigates how people use GenAI tools for self-presentation, navigation, and professional tasks.
 Findings reveal user preferences for privacy-aware design features including on-device processing, redaction tools, and multimodal feedback.
 We offer guidelines to ensure privacy and empowerment in GenAI systems.

 We are grateful for the support from: